-Caribou Unit 13E - Residents of Units 11, 12, (along the Nebesna Road), 13, Chickaloon, McKinley Village, and the area between milepost 216-239 of the Parks Highway.
-No subsistence priority for the residents of Denali National Park headquarters.
-Residents of Chickaloon and McKinley Village, and Blaine Mayo and members of his household.
-Grouse Residents of Units 11, 13, 15, 16, 20D, 22, and Chickaloon.
-Residents of Chickaloon and Kevin Mayo and members of his household.
-Ptarmigan Residents of Units 11, 13, 16, 20D, 22, 23, and Chickaloon.
-Residents of Chickaloon and Kevin Mayo and members of his household.
-Names of individuals do not appear in the regulation booklets; they are on a list maintained by the respective National Park Service Manager.
+Customary and Traditional Use Determination-Caribou

+Unit 13E Residents of Units 11, 12 (along the Nabesna Road), 13, Chickaloon, McKinley Village, Blaine Mayo and members of his household, and the area along the Parks Highway between mileposts 216 and 239 (excluding residents of Denali National Park headquarters).

+Customary and Traditional Use Determination-Grouse

+Unit 13 Residents of Units 11, 13, Chickaloon, Blaine Mayo and members of his household, 15, 16, 20D, 22 and 23.

+Customary and Traditional Use Determination-Ptarmigan

+Unit 13 Residents of Units 11, 13, Chickaloon, Blaine Mayo and members of his household, 15, 16, 20D, 22 and 23.

-Extent of Federal Public Lands/Waters
+Extent of Federal Public Lands